matrix-org/matrix-spec-proposals/proposals/3963-oblivious-matrix-over-https.md

 other relays along the path.
 Although this method could have unknown security or usability repercussions, it is simple implement due to the already (almost-) stateless nature of Oblivious MoH.

+## On P2P Matrix / Pinecone

+The primary reason to use Oblivious MoH instead of P2P Matrix for anonymity is aptly conveyed by the Pinecone README FAQ:

+> ### Does Pinecone provide anonymity?
+>
+> No, it is not a goal of Pinecone to provide anonymity.
+Pinecone packets will
+> be routed using the most direct paths possible (in contrast to Tor and
+> friends, which deliberately send traffic well out of their way) and Pinecone
+> packets do contain source and destination information in their headers
+> currently.
+It is likely that we will be able to seal some of this information,
+> in particular the source addresses, to reduce traffic correlation, but this is
+> not done today.

+It is likely that a future version of Pinecone will indeed be designed to provide stronger anonymity, but as a P2P network without enforced onion routing by design, this would greatly impact the original usability scopes of the project.
+If the tradeoff is instead made to not enforce anonymization via relays which would allow discerning between anonymized and non-anonymized traffic on the Pinecone network, this provides a highly significant fingerprinting vector which greatly weakens any potential anonymity it could offer.

+Oblivious MoH inherently tackles a different issue within Matrix by providing user anonymity with minimal implementation complexity and blending in with existing traffic, while Pinecone prioritizes decentralization and reachability before privacy as a data transport backbone.

+That being said, this is not a binary choice; Oblivious MoH and Pinecone can easily coexist, and it is likely also possible to utilize Oblivious MoH *over* Pinecone.
+Oblivious MoH (or more likely Matrix over HTTPS in general) could also become a bridge protocol between the Matrix P2P network and any existing Matrix federations over HTTP, both public and internal.

 ## Unstable Prefix